nurture-tech/unity-mcp-server/README.md

 ## Adding Project-Specific Tools

-NUPS uses the official [C# MCP SDK](https://github.com/modelcontextprotocol/csharp-sdk).
+Union uses the official [C# MCP SDK](https://github.com/modelcontextprotocol/csharp-sdk).

 1. Create a static class to hold your tools.
 Add the `[McpServerToolType]` annotation to the class.